Setup guide

 PR merged

 A developer merges a pull request.
-The GitHub Action fires and sends the PR metadata — author, title, repo — to MergeMeter via your ingest secret.
+The GitHub Action fires and sends the PR metadata — author, title, repo — to MergeMeter, authenticated with your organization secret.

 Survey delivered